Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-FHqvzjGbhvg.md

 # [January 22nd, 2020 Livestream](../2020-01-22.md)
 ## Q&A: Will there be DLC after 1.0?
 https://www.youtube.com/watch?v=FHqvzjGbhvg
+This question was possibly duplicated with a more recent answer: [January 26th, 2021 Livestream Q&A: Does the dev team have any ideas for post-launch content?](./yt-gppSU17i2as.md) https://www.youtube.com/watch?v=gppSU17i2as

 ### Topics
 * [Features > Possible Features > DLC](../topics/features/possible-features/dlc.md)